syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ## Setting header content

 Header can act as the name of the tile, that is placed at the bottom explaining its purpose.
 The content of the header can be an image, a text or a control, etc. The header can be set to the tile by using the [Header](https://help.syncfusion.com/cr/wpf/Syncfusion.SfShared.Wpf~Syncfusion.Windows.Primitives.HeaderedContentControl~Header.html) property.
-The below example defines a tile that represents mail application.

 {% tabs %}
 {% highlight XAML %}